GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blueprint/index.md

 ```

 If successful, the output of the command will indicate that the tables have been created successfully.
-The script will output an `ECONNREFUSED` error if it can't establish a database connection, this is either because the docker container isn't running, or the IP address is incorrect.
+The script will output an `ECONNREFUSED` error if it can't establish a database connection.
+This is either because the docker container isn't running, or the IP address is incorrect.

 ### Insert some sample data